Forison/easyBlog/README.md

-# EasyBlog Builder: Simple blog application for bloggers.
+# EasyBlog Builder: `A Simple blog builder and management for bloggers`.

 ## Descritpion
 This is a simple blog builder for users, who want to own and manage a their blogs.
 User can create a simple blog and manage the blog from time to time from their dashboard.